Posts

 Image

-After one day reading Chiangmai daily news, I came across a crazy story called Mae Nak, regarding a well-known Thai female ghost.
-The story is based on events that took place during the reign of King Rama IV.
-A beautiful woman named Nak, who lived on the banks of the Phra Khanong Canal had an undying love for her husband Mak.
-While Mae Nak was pregnant, Mak was drafted into the Thai Army and sent to war where he was seriously wounded.
-While being nursed back to health in Bangkok, Mae Nak and her child died during childbirth.
-When Mak recovered from his injuries, he returned home to find his wife and child waiting for him.
-One morning, the neighbors approached Mak warning him that they are not his wife and kid, but he refused to believe them.
-One day, Mae Nak was preparing Nam Phrik and accidentally dropped a lime off the table.
-As she reached to retrieve the lime, she stretched her arm an unusual distance to pick it up revealing that she is most defini...
+One day, while reading the Chiang Mai Daily News, I came across the Thai legend of Mae Nak.
+The story is based on events that took place during the reign of King Rama IV and centers on a beautiful woman named Nak, who lived on the banks of the Phra Khanong Canal.
+She possessed an undying love for her husband, Mak.
+While Nak was pregnant, Mak was drafted into war and seriously wounded.
+While he was being nursed back to health in central Bangkok, Nak and her child died during a difficult labor.
+When Mak eventually recovered and returned home, he found his wife and child waiting for him, seemingly alive and well.
+Neighbors tried to warn Mak that he was living with ghosts, but he refused to believe them.
+The truth was finally revealed one day while Mae Nak was preparing Nam Phrik.
+She accidentally dropped a lime through a hole in the floorboards.
+As she reached to retrieve it, she stretched her arm to an impossible length to pick it up from the ground below.
+Seeing this, Mak realized his w...

 Becoming a Monk